hats-finance/hats-contracts/docs/arbitrator.md

     - if the claim was not challenged, anyone can call `approveClaim` and approve the claim.
 The bountyPercentage remains that as chosen by the committee
     - the bountyPercentage must be that of the original claim
   - _claimId must be the id of the active claim
-1. `dismissClaim(_claimId)`
+1. **DIMISSAL** `dismissClaim(_claimId)`
-  -
+  -  if a claim was challenged:
+    - before challengeTimeoutPeriod, only the arbitrator can dismiss the claim
+    - after challengeTimeOutPeriod, anyone can dismiss the claim
+  - if the claim was never challenged, then after challengePeriod + challengeTimeoutPeriod, anoyone can dismiss the claim

-During the time from submitting a claim to its resolution, the vault will be locked for withdrawals.
+During the time from submitting a claim to its resolution, the vault will be locked for withdrawals, and no new claims can be submitted